leaseweb knowledge base logo - white color on the orange background

 The API server create some default ClusterRoles and ClusterRoleBindings.
 Many of them are system: prefixed and managed by the control plane.
 You know if there are default if there is a label like this kubernetes.io/bootstrapping=rbac-defaults

 One such ClusterRole is the cluster-admin.
 When you download the kubeconfig from the customer portal you will have the ClusterRole and ClusterRoleBinding of the cluster-admin.
-This give you complete control of the cluster.
+This gives you complete control of the cluster.

 Admission control